Sweet, nutty, and spicy Thandai is a chilled Indian drink recipe made with homemade Thandai powder. It's mainly served during the Holi festival.

 How to make it 🔪

-- Add 4 tablespoons of milk to a small bowl and warm it up in the microwave.
-Soak saffron in it for 10 minutes.
-This is called blooming the saffron.
+- Add 4 tablespoons of milk to a small bowl, warm it in the microwave, and soak the saffron in it for 10 minutes.

-- To a thick bottomed pan, add milk and heavy cream.
+- In a thick-bottomed pan, add milk and heavy cream.

-- Then add Thandai powder and sugar.
-Cook over a medium flame and bring to a boil.
-Simmer the milk mixture for 12-15 minutes.
+- Then stir in the Thandai powder and sugar.
+Cook over medium flame and bring to a boil.
+Reduce the heat and simmer the mixture for 12-15 minutes.

-- Take it off the flame and add the saffron milk along with rose water and dried rose petals.
-Mix it all together.
+- Remove from flame and add the saffron milk, rose water, and dried rose petals.
+Mix well to combine.

-- Cover the pan and let it steep for an hour on the kitchen counter.
+- Cover the pan and let the mixture steep for 1 hour on the kitchen counter to allow the flavors to infuse.

 Serving suggestions 🍽